PerFrivik/flyappy_autonomy_test_public/README.md

 Awesome :D - Per

+sudo apt-get install libopencv-dev

+for visualizing the lidar data

 # Flyappy Autonomy Test Game

 This repository contains the coding test for the Flyability Autonomy team.